Encapsule-Annex/jsgraph/README.md

 The algorithm starts at a vertex (visit) or set of vertices (search) and proceeds depth-first providing your client code with a series of progress callbacks to _visitor interface_ functions you register when initiating the traversal.

+Supported visitor interface callbacks for depth-first traversal: `initializeVertex`, `startVertex`, `discoverVertex`, `examineEdge`, `treeEdge`, `backEdge`, `forwardOrCrossEdge`, `finishEdge`, and `finishVertex`.

 A depth-first traversal concludes when all reacable vertices have been visited, or when the client signals termination by returning Boolean **false** back to the algorithm from one of its visitor interface callback functions.

-Supported visitor interface callbacks for depth-first traversal: `initializeVertex`, `startVertex`, `discoverVertex`, `examineEdge`, `treeEdge`, `backEdge`, `forwardOrCrossEdge`, `finishEdge`, and `finishVertex`.

-See documentation link above for additional discussion and examples.

 ## Acknowledgements